Why the Japanese Love NATTO and You Should TooUpdated: December 07, 2018 Healthy Living, Sacred Foods

 This would include modern concoctions such as soy formula, soya milk, bean curd or tofu along with the wide variety of processed foods containing this legume.
 It is a very important additive for the food industry because it is cheap to produce, replacing more expensive ingredients!

 Dozens of scientific studies confirm the dangers of soy in the diet, although the soy industry has predictably countered with “science” of its own featuring cherry picked data and skewed statistics.

-While most soy foods are deserving of a warning label, a few others are actually healthy such as traditional soy sauce, miso, tempeh and natto.
+While most soy foods are deserving of a warning label, a few others are actually healthy such as traditional soy sauce, light or dark miso, tempeh and natto.
 These four lone exceptions have a long history of traditional use in various Asian diets.
 They also have good research supporting a positive role in human health.

 Of these, the healthiest by far is natto.
 It is also the least popular, for reasons discussed further below.

 What do these few soy foods have in common?
 Generally speaking, it is fermentation.
 Soy is full of a host of anti-nutrients – phytates, goitrogens, phytoestrogens and more.

 The truth is that ancient people groups didn’t consume much soy until they discovered the power of fermentation to unlock the nutritional potential by reducing the large amount of anti-nutrients that persist even after cooking for long periods of time.